aneldev/react-dynadux/README.md

 - `yarn`
 - `yarn start`

-Check debugger's console which components rendered on each disparch.
+Check debugger's console, which components rendered on each dispatch.

 From